FernandoLpz0911/CS351-T18-Group-Project/README_TEMPLATE.md

 **Q2:** What is your goals that your group want to achieve in each weekly meeting?
 **Example:**
-*Prior to 3/13: Weekly Meeting we will plan out some preliminary info/idea for the project itself ahead of the scheduled meeting like which data source/API and data structures we will use in our backend.
+*Prior to 3/13: Weekly Meeting we ill plan out some preliminary info/idea for the project itself ahead of the scheduled meeting like which data source/API and data structures we will use in our backend.
 We will browse [the given list of public APIs for inspiration](https://github.com/public-apis/public-apis).*

 *During week of 3/25: Work on the project rough draft itself to make a functioning project with data input, data structure usage, and processing into output on the frontend.*